Palestine: Tourism

-Jerusalem is holy for the world's three major religions — Christianity, Islam and Judaism, as well as for Mandaeism.
+Jerusalem is holy for the world's three major religions — Christianity, Islam and Judaism.

-Tourism in the country refers to tourism in East Jerusalem, the West Bank and the Gaza Strip.
+Tourism is in the East Jerusalem, West Bank and the Gaza Strip.
 In 2010, 4.6 million people visited the Palestinian territories, compared to 2.6 million in 2009.
 Of that number, 2.2 million were foreign tourists, while 2.7 million were domestic.
 Most tourists come for only a few hours or as part of a day trip itinerary.
 In the last quarter of 2012 over 150,000 guests stayed in West Bank hotels.
 40% were European and 9% were from the United States and Canada.
 Lonely Planet travel guide writes that "the West Bank is not the easiest place in which to travel but the effort is richly rewarded."
-Sacred sites such as the Western Wall, the Church of the Holy Sepulchre, and the Al-Aqsa Mosque draw countless pilgrims and visitors each year.

-In 2013, Palestinian Authority Tourism minister Rula Ma'ay'a stated that her government aims to encourage international visits to Palestine, but the occupation is the main factor preventing the tourism sector from becoming a major income source to Palestinians.
+In 2013, Palestinian Authority Tourism minister Rula Ma'aya stated that her government aims to encourage international visits to Palestine, but the occupation is the main factor preventing the tourism sector from becoming a major income source to Palestinians.
 There are no visa conditions imposed on foreign nationals other than those imposed by the visa policy of Israel.
 Access to Jerusalem, the West Bank, and Gaza is completely controlled by the government of Israel.
 Entry to the occupied Palestinian territories requires only a valid international passport.
-Tourism is mostly centered around Jerusalem and Bethlehem.
-Jericho is a popular tourist spot for local Palestinians.

 Communications

-Palestine is known as the "Silicon Valley of NGOs".
 The high tech industry in Palestine, have experienced good growth since 2008.
 In 2020, the Palestinian Central Bureau of Statistics (PCBS) and the Ministry of Telecom and Information Technology said there were 4.2 million cellular mobile subscribers in Palestine compared to 2.6 million at the end of 2010.
 The number of ADSL subscribers in Palestine increased to about 363 thousand by the end of 2019, from 119 thousand over the same period.
 In 2020, 97% of Palestinian households had at least one cellular mobile line.
 At least one smartphone is owned by 86% of households (91% in the West Bank and 78% in Gaza Strip).
 About 80% of the Palestinian households have access to the internet in their homes and about a third have a computer.

 In June 2020, the World Bank approved a US$15 million grant for the Technology for Youth and Jobs (TechStart) Project aiming to help the Palestinian IT sector upgrade the capabilities of firms and create more high-quality jobs.
 Kanthan Shankar, World Bank Country Director for West Bank and Gaza said "The IT sector has the potential to make a strong contribution to economic growth.
 It can offer opportunities to Palestinian youth, who constitute 30% of the population and suffer from acute unemployment."